-- 9a Assessors must model all shade features shown in the documentation.
-Where there is a limit to the number of shading devices that can be modelled in the software tool, model the three that have the largest impact on the rating. - 9b Assessors must model the width of an eave or shading device from the face of the external wall to the outermost protrusions, including gutters.
-If the gutter width is not specified, assume a 100 mm width. - 9c If the fascia board will cast a greater shadow than the gutter, assessors must model shading from the bottom of the fascia. - 9d Model neighbouring buildings and surrounding topographical features which obstruct the sun, including considering the impact of level changes and retaining walls. - 9e If the dwelling is located north of the Tropic of Capricorn, assessors are required to model high-rise/ topographical features located between the midpoints SSE and S, and S and SSW; or within the range of 168°45' to 191°15'.
-This is not required for dwellings south of the Tropic of Capricorn. - 9f Where information on neighbouring buildings is not shown on the documentation, assessors must request the documentation be updated or obtain supporting evidence of existing neighbouring buildings for the purpose of modelling. - 9g Where neighbouring buildings are unknown because the dwelling is located in a new development site, NatHERS Technical Note provisions must be applied. - 9h Balconies or similar spaces with solid, glazed or partially glazed walls to either side of the parent wall, are to be modelled as wing walls.
-Balcony walls with solid building elements directly in front of the parent wall, are to be modelled as an external screen with 100% shading for the portion of the wall that is solid, and 10% shading for the portion of the wall that is glazed. - 9i Trees with an existing preservation order or heritage protection must be modelled.
+- 10a Assessors must model all fixed and non-fixed shading features shown in the documentation.
+Where there is a limit to the number of shading devices that can be modelled in the software tool, model the three that have the largest impact on the rating. - 10b Assessors must model the width of an eave or horizontal shading device from the face of the external wall to the bottom of the fascia board or the underside of the outer edge of the horizontal shading device.
+Gutters may be modelled at the assessor's discretion. - 10c If the fascia board casts a greater shadow than the gutter, assessors must model shading from the bottom of the fascia. - 10d Assessors must model neighbouring buildings and surrounding topographical features which obstruct the sun, including considering the impact of level changes and retaining walls. - 10e Assessors must model all neighbouring shade features north of the Tropic of Capricorn.
+Shade features south of the Tropic of Capricorn between the midpoints SSE and S, and S and SSW (i.e. within the range of 168°45' to 191°15') need not be modelled but may be included for greater accuracy. - 10f Where information on neighbouring buildings is not shown on the documentation, assessors must request the documentation be updated or obtain supporting evidence of existing neighbouring buildings for the purpose of modelling, e.g. Google maps. - 10g Where neighbouring buildings are unknown because the dwelling is located in a new development site, NatHERS Technical Note provisions must be applied. - 10h Balconies or similar spaces with solid, glazed or partially glazed walls to either side of the parent wall are to be modelled as wing walls.
+Balcony walls with solid building elements directly in front of the parent wall are to be modelled as an external screen with 100% shading for the portion of the wall that is solid and 10% shading for the portion of the wall that is glazed. - 10i Only trees with an existing preservation order or heritage protection must be modelled.
+No other vegetation may be modelled as shade.
+The design documentation must include: - the tree canopy drawn to scale or dimensioned - existing preservation order or heritage listing.

-9.1 Applying shading
+10.1 Applying shading

 In NatHERS software tools, shading can be applied to walls and/or windows.
 When discussing shading elements in this chapter, we refer to the term 'subject wall'.
 This is the wall to which shading is applied or which has the window the shading is applied to.
-Multiple shading devices can apply to a single subject wall, however there may be a maximum limit depending on the software tool.
+Multiple shading devices can apply to a single subject wall but there may be a maximum limit which can be modelled, depending on the software tool.

 Shading affects the subject walls and elements within the wall.
-Shading is described as either horizontal (including eaves, pergolas and verandahs; see Section 9.2) or vertical (including neighbouring buildings, privacy screens and wing walls; see Sections 9.3 and 9.4).
-Heritage listed vegetation must also be modelled as shading devices (see Section 9.5).
+Shading is described as either horizontal (including eaves, pergolas and verandahs; see Section 10.2) or vertical (including neighbouring buildings, privacy screens and wing walls; see Sections 10.3 and 10.4).
+Heritage listed vegetation must also be modelled as shading devices (see Section 10.5).